 As a long, thin country, Vietnam is uniquely suited to these long-distance train rides.
-However, not everything about taking the train in Vietnam is straight forward!
-This guide will take you through how to make the most of the amazing experience of Vietnam sleeper trains.
+However, taking the train in Vietnam isn’t always straightforward!
+This travel guide will take you through how to make the most of the amazing experience of Vietnam overnight trains.

 History of Vietnam’s railway